developer-friendly/blog/docs/posts/2024/0016-victoria-metrics.md

 ## Introduction to Victoria Metrics

-Victoria Metrics[^vm] is a high-performance[^vm-perf], cost-effective time series database designed for monitoring and observability.
+Victoria Metrics[^vm-landing-page] is a high-performance[^last9-prometheus-comparison],
+cost-effective time series database designed for monitoring and observability.
 It's known for its speed, efficiency, and scalability, making it an excellent choice for handling large volumes of data effortlessly.

-Furthermore, it’s fully compatible with Prometheus, offering an effortless transition for those looking to migrate their current monitoring setup.
+Furthermore, it’s fully compatible with Prometheus[^seifeddinerajhi-medium], offering an effortless transition for those looking to migrate their current monitoring setup.

 ## Why Victoria Metrics?

 Victoria Metrics stands out because of multiple factors.

-For one, it is scalable, which is a perfect choice for handling vast amounts of time series data.
+For one, it is scalable, which is a perfect choice for handling vast amounts of time series data[^vm-prominent-features].

-Also, it’s designed to be a drop-in replacement for Prometheus, offering **faster queries**, better compression, and multi-tenant support.
+Also, it’s designed to be a drop-in replacement for Prometheus, offering **faster queries**, better compression[^vm-blog-comparing-agents], and multi-tenant support.

 For me personally, I came across Victoria Metrics looking for a long-term storage solution for Prometheus.
 Looking through the available tools, the most